 This chocolate Texas Sheet Cake recipe is a potluck favorite that is baked in a single sheet pan!
 The light and fluffy cake base is topped with a poured chocolate icing that you can make with or without pecans for extra texture and crunch!

-If you’re looking to feed dessert to a crowd at your next family gathering or potluck, look no further than this texas sheet cake recipe!
-My grandma used to make this every summer to take to our annual family reunion and it's been a favorite all my life.
+If you have a sweet tooth and you're looking to feed dessert to a crowd at family gatherings or potlucks, look no further than this Texas sheet cake recipe!
+My grandma used to make this classic recipe every summer to take to our annual family reunion and it's been a favorite all my life.

 I always add chopped pecans to my frosting before pouring it over the cake, but you can leave them out entirely if you aren't a fan of nuts or just sprinkle them over the top after pouring the frosting instead.